sociomantic-tsunami/ocean/relnotes/meta.feature.md

   New module which matches Phobos `AliasSeq` and is intended to replace `ocean.core.Tuple` eventually.
 Currently only contains `AliasSeq` definition itself and no other utilities.

+* `ocean.meta.traits.Function`

+  New module which is intended to provide any traits specific to function types.
+  Currently contains single trait - `ParametersOf`.